 Understanding the Power and the Proof of Positive Thinking

-When evaluating so-called traditional methods of new mesothelioma treatment, researchers can compare arandomized clinical control group directly with a separate set of individuals chosen to receive an experimental treatment form.
-Most evidence of positive-thinking has been largely anecdotal in nature, derived largely form what are called case studies conducted on individuals.
+When evaluating so-called traditional methods of new mesothelioma treatment, researchers can compare a randomized clinical control group directly with a separate set of individuals chosen to receive an experimental treatment form.
+Most evidence of positive thinking has been largely anecdotal in nature, derived largely from what are called case studies conducted on individuals.
 Until further studies using complex data analysis on whole groups of patients with terminal and/or late-stage cancer diagnoses can be conducted, the proof of positivity on remission rates and recovery will be difficult to demonstrate.

 Survivor Stories-Living Proof of Positivity as “New” Mesothelioma Treatment?

 Despite an unfortunate lacking of empirical evidence, the stories of many notable mesothelioma “survivors” serve as compelling testimony for the effects of positive thinking and faith on supposedly “terminal” conditions.
 The vast majority of individuals who have lived past (many, well past) the general maximum mesothelioma life expectancy of five years credit, at least in part, their optimistic attitude towards the illnesses with their long-term remission and recovery.

 The longest-living and perhaps most vocal of this group of so-called “survivors” is an Australian author and cancer educator Paul Krauss, who-after being given only weeks to live-is miraculously still thriving seven years later.
 Krauss has publicly credited his continued health to a combination of experimental, nutritional, and mind-body techniques-most ostensibly, a positive attitude maintained in the face of certain death.